Vacuum semiclassical gravity does not leave space for safe singularities: Semiclassical collapse and subsequent evolution

-\item Time symmetric bounce: Gravitational collapse is followed by an (approximately) time-symmetric bounce~\cite{Barceloetal2011,Barceloetal2015,HaggardRovelli2015} (see figure~\ref{Fig:TS-BounceDiagram}).
+In this scenario, gravitational collapse is followed by an (approximately) time-symmetric bounce \cite{Barceloetal2011,Barceloetal2015,HaggardRovelli2015} (see figure~\ref{Fig:TS-BounceDiagram}).
 There are two trapped regions, the bottom one is outer-trapped and the upper one inner-trapped.
-Again, any long-lived white horizon should be unstable, if for no other reason than just semiclassical consistency~\cite{Barceloetal2016}.
-Assuming that the trapped regions are short-lived, one must consider this bouncing geometry as just describing one cycle within a transient period consisting of oscillations between black-hole- and white-hole-like configurations.
+Again, any long-lived white horizon should be unstable, if for no other reason than just semiclassical consistency~\cite{Barceloetal2016,Barceloetal2020}.
+Assuming that the trapped regions are short lived, one must consider this bouncing geometry as just describing one cycle within a transient period consisting of oscillations between black-hole-like and white-hole-like configurations.
 After this transient period, dissipation would cause the system to search for a new (horizonless) state of static equilibrium.
-Under semiclassical gravity we are then back to analyzing configurations in the Boulware vacuum!
-The available evidence strongly suggests that the new states of equilibrium should be ultracompact stars with no horizons (for a more detailed description of how the transient state might lead to equilibrium see~\cite{Barceloetal2016u}).
-Once again, in this scenario the behavior of matter is crucial for understanding both the transient regime and the static equilibrium states.
-Predictability is also again safe because of the regularity of the entire construction rather than because of the presence of only spacelike singularities.
+Much like in the previous case, the stabilisation of these configurations would be closely related to the energy content present in the Boulware vacuum.
+The new states of equilibrium should then be ultracompact stars with a surface slightly above the gravitational radius.
+Once again, in this scenario the behaviour of matter is crucial for understanding both the transient regime and the static equilibrium states.